michellejm/ConflictUrbanism-InfraPolitics/Tutorials/02_Georeferencing.md

 It will appear in the georeferencer window:
 ![blank](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef10.png)

-This map is from the years just after the 1896 plague, and while the infrastructure (and even some of the land) have changed, we an still navigate our way around using the docks, the bays, and some major roads.
+This map is from the years just after the 1896 plague, and while the infrastructure (and even some of the land) have changed, we an still navigate our way around using the docks, bays, and some major roads.

 Historical maps can be difficult to georeference, and this sheet poses a number of complications.
 The map projection is unclear and there are no ground control points or coordinates specified.
 Because of this, you will georeference by matching physical features represented on the map with their current counterparts (and their known coordinates).
 However, most of the features in this map have changed or no longer exist (or were never actually built in the first place).
 Thus, you will need to be very careful to choose locations that you are confident match up well with their contemporary counterparts.
 Fortunately, some things (such as docks in the East, and some structures have not changes).